April 1, 2015

-And we get bombarded with these brands nonstop.
+We get bombarded with these brands nonstop.
 No wonder the thinking person has complicated feelings about branding — we’re at its mercy at this scale.
-It forces some of us in places like Brooklyn and Portland to say things like, “We don’t have a TV,” or “I grow my own kale.”
+It forces people in Brooklyn to say things like, “We don’t have a TV,” or “I grow my own kale in one square foot.”

 The other source of this squeamishness is a misunderstanding of what branding is and what it can do.

 It’s actually kind of simple.
 A brand is the sum total of the thoughts and feelings people have about your organization or business.
 These thoughts and feelings will happen both without your input and with your guidance.

 That’s why when your barista who’s also a life coach talks about their personal brand, you want to act like Moe to their Curly.
 We seem to know inherently that people shouldn’t be that calculated about how other people feel about them.
 It smacks of deep insecurity.
 We get annoyed at Facebook friends who only post pictures of their happy family when we happen to know that Suzie never listens to her parents, Bobby kicks the family cat, and Larry drinks too much, to forget about his disappointing children.